-Facilitator Service - Council providing additional service on behalf of applicant contractor(s) as selected by the applicant, applications for Planning or Building Control permissions, completion of pre-construction phase plans, agreeing start dates with the applicant and contractor(s) and supervision of the adaptation by carrying out site visits.
+Facilitator Service - Council providing additional service on behalf of applicant

+The Council offers the services of an Officer who will facilitate the adaptation project on behalf of the applicant.
+This service includes the tendering on behalf of the applicant and appointing of a contractor(s) as selected by the applicant, applications for Planning or Building Control permissions, completion of pre-construction phase plans, agreeing start dates with the applicant and contractor(s) and supervision of the adaptation by carrying out site visits.